pepopowitz/stevenhicks.me/blog/2021/02/categorize-by-depth.md

 tags: post
 layout: blog
 snippet: How can you take advantage of *very* small blocks of time?
 By dedicating them to your shallowest work.
-twitter: "I published the next article in my series on maximizing those small blocks of time.
+tweet: "I published the next article in my series on maximizing those small blocks of time.

 How can you take advantage of *very* small blocks of time?
 By dedicating them to your shallowest work."
 ---